-Veterans live by a strict warrior ethos bound by virtues like honor, courage, commitment, loyalty, and integrity.
+Veterans live by a strict warrior ethos bound by virtues such as honor, courage, commitment, loyalty and integrity.
 These fundamentals become part of their DNA.
 Most employers know that character is the foundation on which all else is built.

 Trust is the invisible thread that ties everything together in an organization.
 Trust is also at the base of a veteran's character.
 At an early age, service members are placed in situations of great responsibility for America's missions, equipment and often one another's lives.

 Excuses are not acceptable.
 Service members learn to shoulder authority and assume extreme ownership of the outcome of their missions.
-They take pride in their individual accountability, a trait invaluable to accomplish any mission – a trait integral to organizational success.
+They take pride in their individual accountability, a trait invaluable to accomplish any mission -- a trait integral to organizational success.

-The foundation for any elite organization is the ability to work as a team to accomplish the mission, often placing the greater good of the team's success over their own individual goals.
-Veterans understand that the "secret sauce" of teamwork is sacrificing their own self-interest for the good of mission and the team.
+The foundation for any elite organization is the ability to work as a team to accomplish the mission, often placing the greater good of the team's success over their individual goals.
+Veterans understand that the "secret sauce" of teamwork is sacrificing their own self-interest for the good of the mission and the team.

-Service members at every stage of their military careers are "baptized by fire," and learn leadership early on.
-From day one each member of the military is given authority over others and are held accountable for them and the success of the mission.
+Service members at every stage of their military careers are "baptized by fire" and learn leadership early on.
+From Day 1, each member of the military is given authority over others and are held accountable for them and the success of the mission.